 The entrance ticket to Olympia is available at the price of 12 € per person (free of charge for children under 17).
 It includes the entrance to the site as well as access to the archaeological museum.

 Looking for tips and recommendations?
-Here are all of Captain Ulysses’ suggestions in the Peloponnese!
+Here are all of Captain Ulysses’ suggestions in Greece!

 🚌 Local transportation: to get around the Peloponnese, Captain Ulysses can only recommend renting a car.
-He suggests renting your car on Rentalcars, which compares offers from a host of brands, including Hertz, Avis, Europcar and trusted local agencies.
+He also advises you to use the Rentalcars platform, which compares offers from a host of brands, including Hertz, Avis, Europcar and trusted local agencies.

-If you prefer to avoid driving, GetYourGuide and Civitatis offer a selection of day-trips in the Peloponnese.
+If you prefer to avoid driving, the websites GetYourGuide and Civitatis offer a selection of excursions in the Peloponnese.

 ✈️ Flights: to book your flights to Greece, Captain Ulysses warmly recommends the Skyscanner comparator.
 You’ll be able to compare countless offers to find the best deal.
 If your dates are flexible, you can also compare prices over several months to find the cheapest flights possible.